 Byron F. Egan is a partner of Jackson Walker L.L.P. in Dallas, Texas.
 Mr. Egan is Senior Vice Chair and Chair of the Executive Council of the ABA Business Law Section's Mergers & Acquisitions Committee and former Chair of its Asset Acquisition Agreement Task Force, and a member of the American Law Institute.
-Mr. Egan is Chairman of the Texas Business Law Foundation and is also former Chairman of the Business Law Section's Corporation Law Committee.
+Mr. Egan is Chairman of the Texas Business Law Foundation and is also former Chairman of the Business Law Section of the State Bar of Texas and of that Section's Corporation Law Committee.
 See "Egan on Entities" attached as Appendix A.

-The author wishes to acknowledge the contributions of the following in preparing this paper: Michael P. Lynn and Samuel B. Hardy of Lynn, Tillotson Pinker and Cox in Dallas, Texas; Srinivas M. Raju of Richards, Layton & Finger in Wilmington, Delaware; Paul J. Shim of Cleary Gottlieb Steen & Hamilton LLP in New York, New York; Michael L. Laussade and Sara Puls of Jackson Walker, L.L.P. in Dallas, Texas.
+The author wishes to acknowledge the contributions of the following in preparing this paper: Gemma L. Descoteaux of Polsinelli PC in Dallas, Texas; Tom D. Harris of Haynes and Boone, LLP in Dallas, Texas; Marc Rose of Vinson & Elkins LLP in Dallas, Texas; Michael L. Laussade, David D. Player, Sara Puls and Katy Ragsdale of Jackson Walker, L.L.P. in Dallas, Texas.